Content from Welcome

 • How do you think the optimal ratio of time spent on teaching and exercises changes as learner expertise increases?
 E.g. do you think a novice lesson will include more content to be taught and less time devoted to challenges/discussions, compared to an intermediate lesson on a similar topic?

-• What are some advantages and disadvantages of requiring trainees to teach (some of) their new lessons as part of their training?
+• What are some advantages and disadvantages of requiring trainees to teach (some of) their new lessons to complete their Lesson Developer certification?

 • How complete do you like a lesson to be before you teach it for the first time?